Deciding to have knee or hip replacement

 - Heart or lung problems, which make major surgery more risky

-- Unhealthy behaviors such as drinking, drug use, or high risk activities
+- Unhealthy behaviors such as excessive alcohol drinking, smoking, drug use, or high risk activities

 - Other health conditions that may not allow you to recover well from joint replacement surgery

 Ferguson RJ, Palmer AJ, Taylor A, Porter ML, Malchau H, Glyn-Jones S. Hip replacement.
 Lancet.
 2018;392(10158):1662-1671.
 PMID: 30496081

 Harkess JW, Crockarell JR. Arthroplasty of the hip.
 In: Azar FM, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 14th ed.
 Philadelphia, PA: Elsevier; 2021:chap 3.